A heat pump can slash your heating bill by 1/3 to 2/3 and heat your home without fossil fuels.

 How can I get one?

 It is important to start by looking at the heating system you already have.
 Do you already have existing duct work or a boiler?
 Sometimes that infrastructure can be connected to a new heat source.
 It is also important to think about the layout of your space and how large it is.
 Make sure you choose one that will be a good fit.
 There are several businesses in Juneau that install and service heat pumps.
 They can give you an estimate and explain the process.
+Both of the following businesses install residential heat pumps in Juneau:

 Free weatherization assistance is available for Native and non-Native households through Tlingit & Haida Regional Housing Authority.